 Alexander Calder

-Following in the footsteps of his parents and grandfather, themselves famous artists, Alexander Calder has been immersed in an artistic universe since he was very young.
-As a child, he had his own workshop where he created jewelry for his little sister or seats for his wheeled car.
-At a very young age, he was already fascinated by movement, rotation and lightness.
+Following in the footsteps of his parents and grandfather, themselves famous artists, Alexander Calder was immersed in an artistic world from an early age.
+As a child, he had his own workshop, where he created jewelry for his little sister and seats for his wheeled car.
+From an early age, he was fascinated by movement, rotation and lightness.

-Over the years, Calder has always kept the soul of a child, and even if he has created numerous sculptures, paintings, jewelry... he is mainly known for his mobiles, real aerial works that he creates with wire. iron and aluminum sheet.
+Over the years, Calder has always retained a childlike spirit, and although he has produced numerous sculptures, paintings, jewelry... he is best known for his mobiles, veritable aerial works created from wire and aluminum sheet.

-He sculpts spheres, arcs, spirals, at the end of long rods, a whole levitating world filled with poetry.
-He also said:
+He sculpts spheres, arcs and spirals at the end of long rods, creating a levitating world full of poetry.
+He used to say:

-“For most people looking at a mobile, it's just a series of flat objects that move.
-For a few, however, it may be poetry”
+"For most people who look at a mobile, it's just a series of flat objects that move.
+For a few, however, it can be poetry."

-Everything is a game of balance, pendulums and counterweights which will make geometric objects dance in space.
+It's all a game of balance, balances and counterweights that make geometric objects dance in space.
 Calder's sculptures are often inspired by the marine world.
-We obviously think of the most famous:
+We're obviously thinking of the most famous:

-“When everything goes well, a mobile is a poem that dances with the joy of life and its surprises”
+"When everything is going well, a mobile is a poem that dances with the joy of life and its surprises".

 Flying Fish (1957) - Alexander Calder